Reliable signs your baby is getting enough milk

 - The number of wet nappies

-- The number and type of dirty nappies
+- The amount and type of dirty nappies

 The weight gain of your baby

-It can be really helpful as a means to reassure you, to keep a good record of what’s happening with the weight gain, because that is a reliable sign of milk intake.
+It can be beneficial as a means to reassure you, to keep a good record of what’s happening with the weight gain, because that is a reliable sign of milk intake.

-Understanding good breastfeeding positioning will also be useful – because if your baby isn’t positioned well, it is likely that he will not be draining the breast as well as he could be, and therefore may not getting all the milk he needs.
+Understanding proper breastfeeding positioning will also be useful.
+If your baby’s position isn’t right, it’s likely he will not be draining the breast as well as he could be, and therefore may not be getting all the milk he needs.

 Sometimes a minor difference in the positioning can make all the difference!